-2.13.
+2.14.
 Others

-TCP port 7443 and 7444 are reserved for a remote service that we will launch in the future.
+TCP port 7443 and 7444 are reserved for @Remote service.
 This service accepts only a Ricoh-confidential protocol and it is impossible to emulate it without knowledge of the protocol specification.
 In addition, we will not disclose the protocol specification to anyone outside of Ricoh Company, Ltd. As just described, there are no threats that apply to the products.
 However if a strict security policy is to be maintained, those ports can be closed via TELNET.
-(Please refer to Appendix C.) HTTPS is used for this service as an underlying layer.
+(Please refer to Appendix C.)

+HTTPS is used for this service as an underlying layer.
 Please refer to "2.11 HTTPS" for the potential threats and recommended precautions for HTTPS.